-More than 90 per cent of our students graduate with upper-second or first-class degrees.
-Recent graduates' first jobs have included positions in publishing, translating/interpreting, law, financial services, cultural management, the Russo-British Chamber of Commerce, television, journalism, the Civil Service, the Foreign and Commonwealth Office and teaching in the UK and abroad.
+More than 90 per cent of our students graduate with 2:1 or first-class degrees.
+Recent graduates' first jobs have been with the Russo-British Chamber of Commerce, Ernst & Young, Boots plc, Allen & Overy legal services, Oxford University Press, the Foreign and Commonwealth Office and the Civil Service.
+Others go into journalism and teaching.
 Our students are also well placed to undertake postgraduate study.

 Application and interview